 SOTIO Announces First Patient Dosed in Part B of Phase 1/1b Study with SO-C101 in Combination with Pembrolizumab in Patients with Solid Tumors

-PRAGUE, Czech Republic, July 14, 2020 / B3C newswire / -- SOTIO, a clinical stage immuno-oncology company owned by PPF Group, today announced that the first patient has been dosed in Part B of the ongoing Phase 1/1b study of IL-15 superagonist, SO-C101, for the treatment of patients with advanced/metastatic solid tumors.
+/EIN News/ -- PRAGUE, Czech Republic, July 14, 2020 (GLOBE NEWSWIRE) -- SOTIO, a clinical stage immuno-oncology company owned by PPF Group, today announced that the first patient has been dosed in Part B of the ongoing Phase 1/1b study of IL-15 superagonist, SO-C101, for the treatment of patients with advanced/metastatic solid tumors.
 Part B will examine SO-C101 in combination with PD-1 inhibitor pembrolizumab.
 The trial is conducted in partnership with Cytune Pharma.

 Early results from the ongoing Part A of the Phase 1/1b trial investigating SO-C101 monotherapy dose escalation to date have shown encouraging biological activity, activating NK cells and CD8 T cells in various solid tumors.
 Part B now allows for the pembrolizumab combination phase of this dose-escalation study to progress.
 “Given its mechanism of action as a pure IL-15 receptor agonist, SO-C101 has promising potential for a combination approach with checkpoint inhibitors.
 We are pleased to have reached this important milestone and look forward to investigating SO-C101 in combination with pembrolizumab,” said Radek Špíšek, Ph.D., chief executive officer of SOTIO.